libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/IntroCluster/IntroCluster.rst

 Some benefits of using clusters are:

-	- Inexpensive: Hardware and software of a cluster cost significantly much less than those of supercomputer.
+	- Inexpensive: Hardware and software of a cluster cost significantly much less than those of a supercomputer.
 	- Scalability: Able to scale without impact on performance.
-	- Manageability: Ability to manage local and remote resources.
+	- Maintenance: A cluster is relatively easy to set up and maintain.
 	- High Performance: Operations should be optimized and efficient.
 	- Great capacity: Ability to solve a larger problem size.